 How to find work in China as a foreigner

 China has an abundance of opportunities for foreigners looking to work in the country.
-While many expats are looking for teaching jobs in China, there are also management jobs in China for foreigners and much more.
-Regardless of whether you’re looking for a part-time job or hoping to start on a new long-term career path, here are some things you should know about finding work in China.
+While many expats are looking for teaching jobs in China, there are also management, media, IT, and technology jobs in China for foreigners and much more.

 There are typically two options when it comes to finding a job in China.
 The first option involves working for a company from your home country that has a China-based office.
 The other option is to find a job once you’ve already arrived in China.